trento-project/wanda/guides/specification.md

 ## Introduction

-The need this DSL aims to fulfill is to provide users a simple way to declare what we (the Trento Core Team) often refer to as "Checks".
+The need this DSL aims to fulfill is to provide users a simple way to declare what we (the Trento Team) often refer to as "Checks".

-Checks are, in Trento's domain, the crystallization of SUSE's best practices when it comes to SAP workloads in a form that both a man and a machine can read.
+Checks are, in Trento's domain, the crystallization of SUSE's best practices when it comes to SAP workloads in a form that both a user and a machine can read.

-We get several benefits from this approach:
+This approach provides several benefits:

 - Users can formalize best practices with no space for ambiguity;
 - Machines can assert systems' state, automatically, with no space for ambiguity;